GoogleCloudPlatform/endpoints-codelab-android/codelab.md

 Click OK and wait for the emulator to start.

-> If you don't have any virtual device defined, simply bring up the AVD manager and create one with Android 4.4.2 API Level 19+.
+> If you don't have any virtual device defined, simply bring up the AVD manager and create one with Android 4.4.2 API Level 19+ and SD Card present (200MB).

 Once started, you can start using the application to add tasks, mark them as completed, and delete them.
-Use the API Explorer (available at [http://localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer)) to invoke `getTasks()` with no parameters and make sure the tasks are indeed store in your Datastore.
+Use the API Explorer available at [http://localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer) to invoke `getTasks()` with no parameters and make sure tasks are indeed stored in your Datastore.

 ![image alt text](images/image_29.png) ![image alt text](images/image_30.png)![image alt text](images/image_31.png)